intelowlproject/pyintelowl/README.md

 # pyintelowl

-Simple Client for Intel Owl Project
+Simple Client for the [Intel Owl Project](https://github.com/mlodic/intel_owl)

 2 ways to use it:
 * as a library
 * as a command line script

+You can select which analyzers you want to run for every analysis you perform.

 ### Library
 `pip3 install pyintelowl`